LambdaInnovation/LIUtils/LambdaFont/LambdaFont.md

 =====
 "_size" (int): font size in pixels.
 This is the size of each drawing block square.
 "_charset_size"(int): How many characters this font contains.
 Used to derive texture resolution.
+"_spacing" (int): Additional spacing between lines.
+Used to prevent space collision.
+Pixels in Additional space should be rendered as well.

 .png file
 =====